miguelcamargo9/square1-blog/README.md

 ### Installation

-1. Create de data base 'square_blog'
+1. Create the data base 'square_blog'

 2. Install the dependencies, the composer script is configure to run the migrate database.